luv91/luv91/README.md

 ## 🚀 About Me
-I am a former Senior Data Scientist, Research Engineer, and Technical Blogger Seeking Co-op/Internship Opportunities in Machine Learning, Starting January 2024.
+I am a former Senior Data Scientist, Research Engineer, and Technical Blogger with a zeal for crafting AI products that drive progress.
+My expertise lies in machine learning, python, algorithms, artificial intelligence, and AI/ML deployment technologies.
+Equipped with the ability to deliver end-to-end AI solutions, I also drive research in the fields of natural language processing, computer vision, and psychology utilizing statistics and supervised machine learning methods.

 ## Languages and Technologies